Holistic Mexico Travel Guide: Grass-Fed Meat, Organic Produce, Healing Therapies +

 Is it Easy to Find Organic Produce & Grass-Fed Meat in Mexico?

-Free-range eggs are easy to find in Mexico.
-You can generally pick these up at farmers markets, but I’ve also seen them at regular grocery shops and small, local produce stands.
+Free-range eggs are easy to find in Mexico, however they’re typically still grain-fed.
+You can generally pick eggs up at farmers markets, but I’ve also seen them at regular grocery shops and small, local produce stands.
 In most small towns the locals have their chickens freely wandering around, so it’s no surprise free-range eggs are easy to find in Mexico.

 Grass-fed beef, free-range chicken, and bone broth are a bit harder to find in Mexico.
-Health conscious beach towns and cities often have health food stores which carry these products, but the local farmers markets are usually your best bet.
+Health conscious beach towns and cities often have health food stores which carry these products, however outside of these areas you’ll be hard-pressed to find quality meats.

 Wild fish is hard to buy in Mexico.
 I found this surprising as Mexico is lined by coast, however fresh, wild-caught fish is not readily available in Mexico.
-I got lucky at a farmers market here-and-there or by visiting random dock areas, but you can generally count on needing to visit restaurants for fish or purchasing farmed fish from large grocery stores.
+I got lucky at a farmers market here-and-there or by visiting random fishing areas on the beach, however you can generally count on needing to visit restaurants for fish or purchasing farmed fish from large grocery stores.

-Ghee, local honey, supplements, organic cacao, and healthy snacks are hard to find in Mexico.
-Again, farmers markets, health food stores, or health-conscious beach towns are the best places to find these and items similar.
+Ghee, local honey, supplements, organic cacao, and healthy snacks are harder to find in Mexico.
+Again, farmers markets, health food stores, or health-conscious beach towns are the best places to find these and similar items.

 Speaking to locals is the best way to find where to buy free-range meat and organic products in Mexico, however I did find by not speaking Spanish it was sometimes hard to obtain this information.